 There are superior and deluxe rooms.
 Superior rooms have private bathrooms and terraces while deluxe rooms are more spacious and have views of either the gardens or river.
 The hotel also has three top-of-the-range suites.

 There are indoor and outdoor dining areas and you can choose between Asian and European dishes.
-Breakfast is usually served in the gardens beneath acacia trees, within sight of the river.
-The Panorama Bar is ideal for a pre-dinner drink and snack, with ample outdoor seating where you watch the sunset over the river.
+Breakfast is usually served in the gardens beneath Acacia trees, within sight of the river.
+The Panorama Bar is ideal for pre-dinner drinks and a snack, with ample outdoor seating where you watch the sunset over the river.

 Gilded temples, red-robed monks, and sacred pagodas, this holiday has it all.
 A perfect introduction to this fascinating country.

 Temples and pagodas, palaces and villages, lakes and mountains, Burma is a land of contrasts and on this holiday you will experience it all.

 See the main sites and set off on foot into the Shan Hills on this varied and active holiday.